Tri-Rail Coastal Link South Florida East Coast Corridor (SFECC) Transit Analysis Study

 Q: What is FEC's role?

-FEC is an integral study partner to develop an effective passenger service while accommodating continued freight operations and planned intercity passenger service (All Aboard Florida).
+FEC is an integral study partner to develop an effective passenger service while accommodating continued freight operations and planned intercity passenger service (Brightline).
 They own the rail corridor and operate the freight trains that serve the seaports.
 They are providing in-kind engineering services and working closely with FDOT to accommodate passenger service in the corridor.

 Q: Will the project be phased and if so, how will the first phase(s) be determined?